Mature Masculine

 Passion and Presence

 Passion without presence becomes compulsion.
-You chase experiences without tasting them.
-You consume without being nourished.
+We chase experiences without truly tasting them.
+We consume without being nourished.

 The Shadows of Passion